emilystanek/grandriver/README.md

-# Grand River watershed — GIS description
+# Grand River — GIS Data App

 A concise GIS-focused map of the Grand River watershed boundary and primary watercourse intended for mapping, analysis, and data exchange.